New Indigenous space at Queen's aims to 'spark a conversation' | CBC News

 New Indigenous space at Queen's aims to 'spark a conversation'

-Nestled between the grey stone and red brick buildings that make up Queen's University campus in Kingston, Ont., is a new curved, wooden structure.
+Nestled between the grey stone and red brick buildings that make up Queen's University's campus in Kingston, Ont., is a new curved, wooden structure.

-The building is an outdoor Indigenous gathering space, and it's meant to offer a way to engage with Indigenous ways of knowing on campus.
+The building is an outdoor Indigenous gathering space meant to offer a way to engage with Indigenous knowledge on campus.

 It's also made of sustainable materials and is inspired by traditional Anishinaabe roundhouses, said Kandice Baptiste, Queen's senior director of student equity, inclusion and belonging.

-The centre can be entered from any of the four cardinal directions, and Baptiste said there are teachings behind what door you enter and why.
+The centre can be entered from any of the four cardinal directions and Baptiste said there are various teachings behind what door you enter and why.

-Many Indigenous community members were consulted, she said, to ensure the space was reflective of the territory's history.
+Many Indigenous community members were consulted, she said, to ensure the space near the south end of Tindall Field was reflective of the territory's history with Anishinaabe, Haudenosaunee and Huron-Wendat people.

 A welcoming space